acrolinx/acrolinx-coding-guidance/topics/logging.md

 * To a certain degree, also stack-traces should be considered sensitive as they tell something about how things work.

-Please use the following guides to decide what data to log on which levels.
+Please use the following guides to decide what data to log at which levels.

 ### Error

 Errors are rare, exceptional situations.
 These will usually not show up in log files.
 When they do, it may be hard to find out what happened.
 Therefore, information like IP-addresses and usernames can be logged.
-For example, when you can't reach a server-address.
+For example, when you can't reach an Acrolinx URL.

 ### Warn